BitGo/wallet-recovery-wizard/NON_BITGO_RECOVERY.md

 17. For Avalanche C-Chain, the key is from https://snowtrace.io/.

+18. For Algorand, clients are required to use their own node to build/broadcast recovery transactions.

-18. The SDK determines the amount of Coin that can be recovered, and builds a fully signed transaction to send that amount to the Destination Address.
+19. The SDK determines the amount of Coin that can be recovered, and builds a fully signed transaction to send that amount to the Destination Address.

-19. This completed transaction can be broadcasted on the network using a blockchain explorer to finish the recovery.
+20. This completed transaction can be broadcasted on the network using a blockchain explorer to finish the recovery.
     Some blockchain explorers to broadcast the transaction are as follows:

     Avalanche C-Chain transactions: https://snowtrace.io/pushTx